xthestreams/current-rms-watcher/current-rms-watcher/README.md

 # Current RMS Watcher

-A headless webhook watcher application for monitoring Current RMS opportunity stage changes with real-time business rule automation and a health dashboard for testing and observability.
+A prototype test of a headless webhook watcher application for monitoring Current RMS opportunity stage changes with real-time business rule automation and a health dashboard for testing and observability.

 ## Features